mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/README.md

-# TRed - a tool for detecting Tandem Repeats within sequences, using the Edit Distance metric.
+# TRed Version 4.0

-Version 4.0
+## A tool for detecting Tandem Repeats within sequences, using the Edit Distance metric.

-April 29, 2009
+May 17, 2020

-Copyright © 2007-2009 Dina Sokol, Justin Tojeira.
+Copyright © 2007-2020 Dina Sokol, Justin Tojeira, Miriam Briskman.

 Distributed under the Aladdin Free Public License.